aomab/projet_systeme/README.md

 # Projet system info

-This repository contains the compiler, cross-assembler, and processor developed for the capstone project of "Architecture Logicielle et Matérielle des Systèmes Informatiques."
+This repository contains the compiler, cross-assembler, and processor developed for the capstone project of the "software and hardware design of computing system" course.

 ## Project Structure